 You do not need to be able to draw to be creative.
 This is one of the great lies of art, that it begins with drawing, sketching.
 Many people take life classes, drawing the human form, or still life classes, bowls of fruit or a vase of flowers.
 But the most expressive artists were often very poor at drawing (Henry Peacock wrote this in his book, Art as Expression).

 Scribbling, doodling are the most natural things in the world.
 What is unnatural is trying to copy the world.
 This is not as exciting as seeing what you see and feeling the freedom to explore the shapes and forms any way you like.

 From boredom to insight

-The beginning of your own journey begins with the realisation that your creativity can find productive expression if you wish it.
+Your own journey begins with the realisation that your creativity can find productive expression.

-Many, most of us perhaps, have wanted to develop our creative ideas further, and this often finds an outlet in our work regardless of what we do for a living.
+Many, most of us perhaps, have wanted to develop our creative ideas further, and this often finds an outlet in our daily work regardless of what we do for a living.
 As adults we take up various projects to express our creative interests, which become a journey of discovery and personal development.
 For example, some of us write, others make films or take photographs, and many explore painting, sculpture, pottery, jewellery, textiles, while others design and maintain gardens.
 This is what adults do.

-Perhaps like many others, you had rotten experiences of art in school, especially if you were deemed “not very good” (whatever that might mean…).
+Perhaps, though, you had rotten experiences of art in school, especially if you were deemed “not very good” (whatever that might mean…).
 Instead of drawing a vase, getting the face just right, being able to get the apple to look like something that one could eat, you became frustrated and took typing or bookkeeping instead.
-Faced with these barriers and early frustrations, many people abandon art (and a lot of other creative pursuits such as music, early on in life).
+Faced with these experiences, many people abandon art (and a lot of other creative pursuits such as music), early on in life.